aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xlsb-to-xps/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSB to XPS in Java Online for Free" %}}

-The following example demonstrates how to convert XLSB to XPS document format in Java.
+The following example demonstrates how to convert XLSB to XPS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSB file into XPS format.
+Follow the easy steps to convert XLSB to XPS.
 Upload your XLSB file, then simply save it as XPS file.
 For both XLSB reading and XPS writing you can use fully qualified filenames.
 The output XPS content and formatting will be identical to the original XLSB document.

 {{% /blocks/products/pf/agp/text %}}